7db9a/magic-wormhole-container/README.md

 Make the command script executable.

 ```
-chmod +x cmd.sh
+chmod +x docker-cmd.sh
 ```

-Copy to your preferred path.
+Copy the script your preferred path.
 Below is just an example as you may not have this path.

 ```
-cp cmd.sh ~/.local/bin/wormhole
+cp docker-cmd.sh ~/.local/bin/wormhole
 ```

 Or if you just want it to work, but it's not ideal for several reasons such as the need to use `sudo`

 ```
-sudo cp cmd.sh /bin/wormhole
+sudo cp docker-cmd.sh /bin/wormhole
 ```

 ### Usage